usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

                 eta_limit = True, eta_limit_factor = 50, linemixing_limit = False, linemixing_limit_factor = 50)

 The next step is to generate the lmfit params dictionary object through the :py:func:`MATS.Fit_DataSet.generate_params` function.
-This translates baseline and parameter linelist .csv files into the lmfit parameter dictionary that is used in the fits.
+This translates baseline and parameter line list .csv files into the lmfit parameter dictionary that is used in the fits.
 After the parameters object is generated you can use the keys to set values and impose constraints on individual parameters, if desired.
 While this is not coded in the MATS toolkit, it is incredibly powerful as it lets you define min, max, vary, and expression values for any parameter.
-In the example below, two additional constraints are imposed on specific fit parameters the first constrains all aw parameters to be between the values of 0.01 and 0.25 and the second forces the amplitude of the etalon to be constant across all spectra.
+In the example below, two additional constraints are imposed on specific fit parameters.
+The first constrains all speed-dependent width parameters to be between the values of 0.01 and 0.25 and the second forces the amplitude of the etalon to be constant across all spectra.

 .. code:: ipython3